 Following the recall on the Galaxy Note 7 many buyers had to choose something else instead.
 As a result, millions still use and enjoy the Note 5.
 Or are stuck with it until the Galaxy S8 arrives.
 If you’re one of them, our tips could help out.
 We’ve updated a lot of the information below to match issues and incoming updates for 2017.

-Now that the Galaxy Note 5 has been available for more than a few months, a lot of owners are starting to experience little issues.
+The Note 5 is over a year old, and some may be experiencing problems.
 From putting the S-Pen in backwards, the fingerprint scanner not being very accurate, random reboots, GPS problems, wireless charging issues, and even some cables not supporting the fast charging feature.
 There is a lot of technology in this phone, and below are some common issues and how to fix them.

-You’d be surprised how often a quick reboot will get the phone running smooth again, fix any small problems, and make performance feel as fast as the day you bought it.
+You’d be surprised how often a quick reboot will get the phone running smooth again.
+Fix any small problems, or make performance feel as fast as the day you bought it.
 With that out of the way, lets tackle some of the more serious issues some are facing with the Galaxy Note 5.

 Fingerprint Scanner Problems

-The Galaxy Note 5 has one of the fastest and most accurate fingerprint scanners on the market, built right into the hardware home button on the bottom front of the phone.
+The Galaxy Note 5 still has one of the best fingerprint scanners, built right into the hardware home button on the front of the phone.
 Using this to unlock the phone is an awesome feature, but some have occasional issues.